Codestz/rn-tosty/docs/docs/getting-started/quick-start.md

 **What happens:**

-1. 🔄 Loading toast appears with a spinner
+1. 🔄 Loading toast appears with a animated icon (spinner, bars, dots, pulse or a custom one)
-2. ⏱️ Progress bar shows time remaining
-3. ✅ Automatically transitions to success with user data
+2. ✅ Automatically transitions to success with user data
-4. ❌ Or shows error if something goes wrong
+3. ❌ Or shows error if something goes wrong

 ## 🎯 Complete Example